-Josephine Trotter lives at one with the landscape that surrounds in her in the Oxfordshire hills.
+Trained at St Albans School of Art with the distinguished artist, Euan Uglow, Josephine Trotter lives at one with the landscape that surrounds in her in the Oxfordshire hills.
 Her home exudes an atmosphere of wellbeing, warmth, nature and art that spills over into the celebration of life that makes her paintings so distinctive.
-For the last two years, landscape has engaged her most although throughout her long career she has also painted still-lifes and portraits.
+For the last two years, landscape has engaged her most although throughout her long career she has also painted still-life and portraits.
 She has often travelled to paint in sunnier spots, Greece, Turkey, Italy and France, but now it is in the landscapes of Britain that she finds her inspiration, especially in their wonderful variety of greens.
+There is a sense of rapture this is at the heart of all Trotter’s work and is expressed, above all, through radiant colour.

 Trotter’s gift for distilling in her paintings that first ecstatic response to a scene brings to mind Van Gogh, an artist she admires.
 Like Van Gogh, she reacts immediately and powerfully to a motif that she finds compelling.
 ‘I get an absolute bolt in the head’, she explains, adding ‘I can’t explain it – it’s very powerful.’
-Away from home, in Cumbria or Wales, she begins by ‘mapping’ her territory by driving around a region to survey the landscape until she is seized by a particular view.
-Like Van Gogh, she paints en plein air in a single creative burst, usually finishing a painting in one day.
+She paints en plein air in a single creative burst, usually finishing a painting in one day.
 The early morning light determines the feel of a painting.
 She dislikes the ‘flattening light’ of midday and as the sun moves across her subject throughout the day, rather than adjusting the tones of her composition to the shifting conditions, she remains true to that first light that ignited her imagination.
 She does no preparatory sketches and never relies on photographs, but draws the broad outlines of the composition with a brush loaded with thinly diluted paint.
 Once a painting is finished, she never revises in the studio.
 This truth to nature is often physically challenging.
 Like Monet struggling with the weather on the beaches of Normandy, or Van Gogh with the Mistral in Provence, Trotter sometimes has to weight her easel with bags of stones to stop high winds carrying her canvas away.

 As with Van Gogh, the spontaneity of Trotter’s work belies the thought and the thorough grounding in technique that lie behind it.
 She may paint quickly but there is no doubt that an innate sense of organisation and structure contribute to the force of her paintings.
 Her pigments, she explains, are always arranged in the same sequence on her palette and this helps her organise colour relationships on the canvas.
 And, like Cézanne, she builds up her composition across the canvas as a whole, constantly aware of how each part relates to the whole.